schreiberstein/trunk-tap.py/README.md

 ## Introduction
-trunk-tap.py is a Linux command line utility to connects a set of 802.1Q VLANs to a TINC VPN/OpenVPN TAP-interface and is designed to be invoked by ifup/ifdown scripts after starting or stopping a VPN connection.
+trunk-tap.py is a Linux command line utility that connects a set of 802.1Q VLANs to a TINC VPN/OpenVPN TAP-interface and is designed to be invoked by ifup/ifdown scripts after starting or stopping a VPN connection.

 It reads the filenames from the content of a folder containing files corresponding to the VLAN ID (e.g. '100', '105', ...),